JeremieSiller/libft/README.md

 ## GET_NEXT_LINE

 > get_next_line is a function to get the next line of a file or from standard output/ standard input/ standard error.
-For more information look at the get_next_line repository. (for the purpose of libft BUFFER_SIZE is predefined as 100)
+For more information look at the get_next_line repository.
+(For the purpose of this project BUFFER_SIZE is predefined as 100)

 | Prototype               | Description | Used functions     |
 | :---                    |    :----    |          :---      |